 Tech Level: High.
 The rocketry part became possible in the twentieth century.
 The human survivability part is still pending.

 Appeared In: I’m still checking.
 Seems to me that one of the early SF authors proposed rocket travel between the continents, with Winnipeg as the North American terminal.
+Update: at Keycon 34, an audience member assured me that this was Heinlein.

 For Your Plot: Accident-wise, your human character will either make it, or she won’t.
 Robots and cyborgs might do better.
 Might actually be more fun on Mars, where the gravity is lower and the distances are less.
 Also, the atmosphere is much thinner, making it harder for discount airlines to compete.
 One drawback?
 No continents on Mars: we might have to call it an Inter-Colony Ballistic Missile.